 If you are a shareholder of record and you wish to vote in person at the Annual General Meeting, you may do so.
 If you do not wish to attend yourself, you may also appoint a proxy or proxies to attend, speak and vote in your place.
 A proxy does not need to be one of our shareholders.
 You are not precluded from attending, speaking or voting at the Annual General Meeting, even if you have completed a proxy form.
-To available on the Investor Relations section of our website at mnk.com:
+To appoint a proxy other than our designated officers, please contact our Company Secretary.